sari-rahul/Studen-Study-Portal/README.md

 [Live Deployed site](https://student-study-portal-9cc1c977016f.herokuapp.com/)

-Student Study Portal is a full stack project which allows the students to create notes,save homeworks,Create To-Do list,Search in books, Youtube, Dictionary and Wikipedia.It also has a calculator built-in.
+Student Study Portal is a full stack project which allows the students to create notes,save homeworks,Create To-Do list,Search in books, Youtube and Wikipedia.It also has a calculator built-in.
+One of the major feature of this project is It has a built in discussion forum where students can ask doubts to others people and get answers.
 The Project was created as apart is Fullstack Software Development Course at Code Institute.

 ![responsive image](static/readme_images/ssp1.png)